-Name: Date: Leader Name: Personal check-in: • ASK, "What is new?" or "What is happening NOTES: in your world this week?"
+Name: Leader Name: Leader Hame.
+Personal check-in: • ASK, "What is new?" or "What is happening NOTES: g in your world this week?"
 Team member's updates: • What's on your list today?
-NOTES: Important things I want to cover today • • y: Rotational topic: Big Projects/Goals Update What progress have you made towards your goals or on key projects so far?
+NOTES: Important things I want to cover today • • ay: Rotational topic: Big Projects/Goals Update What progress have you made towards your goals or on key projects so far?
 What is getting in your way?
 What is working well that you can leverage more of?
 What resources/support do you need?
-NOTES: Things that are going well/recognition: Offer of support: • What do you need from me? or, What supports ort do you need?
-Action items and commitment dates ( (and action owner): ACTION ITEM BY W VHEN ACTION OWNER •
+NOTES: Things that are going well/recognition: Offer of support: • What do you need from me? or, What supports port do you need?
+Action items and commitment dates ((and action owner): ACTION ITEM BY W WHEN ACTION OWNER •